-In "normal" times, Folk at the Barlow run a monthly folk music singaround on the first Friday of the month.
+Folk at the Barlow run a monthly folk music singaround on the first Friday of the month.
 This starts at 8pm, takes place in the Reading Room (otherwise known as the bar) at the Barlow, and there is a collection taken which will hopefully cover the hire of the room.
-However, these are not normal times, and we have gone online using Zoom.
-These now start at 7:30pm.
-Please see the Home and Future Events pages for updates.

 Third Friday - Concert

-Also in normal times, there is a concert on the third Friday of each month, featuring two "spots" by a guest act, usually of national acclaim, and one spot from a support act, always talented and usually local.
+Folk at the Barlow run a concert on the third Friday of each month, featuring two "spots" by a guest act, usually of national acclaim, and one spot from a support act, always talented and usually local.
 All this is preceded by a jolly bashing out of tunes by the house band, kicking off at 7:40pm.
 The concert starts at 8pm.
 Tickets are usually priced at £10 each.
-However, we are not allowed to sit together, blow instruments or sing communally at the moment so regrettably all this isn't happening.
-But watch the Home and Future Events pages as we are managing to put on some concerts via Zoom.
-See the Past Events page for the Zoom concerts we have hosted so far this year.